 This blog provides updates and information relating to my PhD research project on organising and activism among the children of migrants and their role in the diaspora and development debate.

-My research focuses on the motivations of 1.5 and second generation migrants (children of migrants) to engage in organising or activism, whether in their countries of residence or origin.
-I will focus my research on those from the Greater Horn of Africa who are or were based in London and Washington D.C.
+My research focuses on the motivations of 1.5 and second-generation migrants (children of migrants) to engage in organising or activism, whether in their countries of residence or origin.
+The main case study is of children of migrants from the Horn of Africa who are or were based in London (UK) and Washington D.C.
+(US).

 If you have any comments or suggestions, please do not hesitate to get in touch!